 Visiting the playground in your community is a great way for your 4-year-old to socialize with other kids as well as get a little exercise to burn off some of that extra energy he has.

-For more substantial physical activity, try a variety of different activities like balancing, hopping and running throughout your yard or local park.
+For more substantial physical activity, try creating an obstacle course with a variety of different activities like balancing, hopping and running throughout your yard or local park.

 Whatever your 4-year-old’s favorite sport might be, sports equipment is a great way for her to be more involved in the activities that she loves.
 Sports can also be a way to teach sportsmanship, gross motor skills and hand-eye coordination.